grmarxer/kubernetes/Documentation/Flannel_VXLAN/Configuring_Flannel-VXLAN_and_F5-CIS_on_Ubuntu_v16-04.md

-## Configure BIG-IP to support the underlay network (reference the diagram for this procedure)
+## Configure BIG-IP to support the underlay network
 Create the underlay network vlan (the vlan name in this environment is vnic5 and bound to interface 1.1)
 ```tmsh create net vlan vnic5 interfaces add { 1.1 }```